 It seems as if every day there is a new data breach of which enterprises and consumers should be aware.
-We decided to compile the most talked about breaches happening right now in a series of posts to provide education on not necessarily how these breaches occurred, but how a data breach impacts the end user.
+To maximize the impact of Cybersecurity Awareness Month 2019, we decided to compile the most talked about breaches happening right now in a blog series to educate readers on how a data breach impacts the end user.

 Data Breach – Why should we talk about it?

-The Data Breach Big Picture
+Data Breach Big Picture

-The number of people with Internet connectivity reached over 3.4B in early 2016, which represents over 46% of the total global population of 7.4B.
+The number of people with Internet connectivity reached over 3.9B as of 2017.
 Whether it is banking, shopping, healthcare accounts or social media, the shift to online transactions and personal interactions has resulted in almost every one of these individuals having at least one account that requires access via a username and password.
-The average internet user has 26 on-line accounts and only 5 common passwords that are used to access these accounts.
+As of 2016, the average internet user had 26 online accounts and only 5 common passwords that are used to access these accounts.

 What is noteworthy is that not all user data is treated as confidential under the law.
 This leads to companies treating various types of data differently, which in case of a data breach, they may or may not have any legal obligation to protect the user or even notify them about the breach.